willcd/module5-project/README.md

 #### Evaluation

 So we see a strong result here.
-With 89% of the 'low quality' label, and 89% of the 'high quality' label correctly predicted, we don't have a skew either way that would disproportionately affect either target class.
+With 87% of the 'low quality' label, and 85% of the 'high quality' label correctly predicted, we don't have a strong skew either way that would disproportionately affect either target class.
 False positives would allow low-quality posts to slip through, and false negatives would annoy users who are writing a high-quality question.

 ##### Vs. Baseline model

 A baseline model would simply predict '0' for every class, and thus achieve an accuracy of 67% since 2/3 of the samples are in the '0' class.
-Thus, the model does a good job of not only improving on accuracy, but actually distinguishing the two classes, and balancing it almost perfectly.
+Thus, the model does a good job of not only improving on accuracy, but actually distinguishing the two classes, and balancing it very well.

 ***